Camp Beaver |

 (1852 - 1853, 1854 - 1862), New Harmony

 A Mormon settlers' fort on Ash Creek that was abandoned shortly after being built.
-It was re-established two years later a few miles further upstream, but a rainstorm flooded out the town in 1862.
-The settlers then established the new town at the head of Ash Creek, known as Fort New Harmony (1863 - unknown).
+It was re-established two years later a few miles further upstream, but a rainstorm flooded out the town in January 1862 and compromised the adobe walls and houses.
+The settlers then established the new fortified town at the head of Ash Creek, known as Fort New Harmony (1863 - unknown).
+The site of the old fort was transferred to the county in 2006, where excavations and restoration efforts are underway.

-A Mormon settlers' fort during the Ute Black Hawk War.
-Also spelled Pearce.
-The site is located 12 miles from town.
+A Mormon Militia stone fort built during the Ute Black Hawk War.
+Often misspelled as Pierce.
+The site is located 12 miles south of town, maintained by the U.S. Bureau of Land Management.

 Fort Santa Clara

-A Mormon settlers' 100-foot square adobe fort.
+A Mormon settlers' 100-foot square adobe or stone fort.
 Also referred to as Fort Clara in some sources.
+Destroyed by a washout flood in January 1862.

 (1864 - 1866), Glendale